udayanshevade/Spark/README.md

 - Run aliased command `dev` to install dependencies and serve project
 - Open localhost:3000 in a browser

+## Setup issues:

+Make sure Vagrant/Virtualbox versions match the ones specified above.

+If there is a problem with the dependencies while serving the project, try reinstalling the dependencies.

 ## App usage:

 - Create user credential to persist changes in the app